 Any development can have an impact on residents, but in all cases, we aim to minimise this.
 In developments recently, under the Local Plan, commitments have been made to achieve net gains in biodiversity.
 This included new community facilities, cycle paths and green spaces.
 The plans are detailed, and landscaping is a focus throughout each masterplan.

 Landscapes and wildlife successfully reinstated

-The legacy of mining in the borough left a number of sites in the area unused and with potential to be restored to green space.
+The legacy of mining in the borough left a number of sites in the area unused.
+They have the chance to be restored to green space.

-Local landscapes have evolved in the last twenty years, and through careful planning, development sites have been built in line with clear plans and policies to maintain and reshape the surrounding green areas.
+Local landscapes have evolved in the last twenty years.
+Through careful planning, development sites have been built in line with clear plans and policies.
+It'll help maintain and reshape the surrounding green areas.

 We also own and support the development of six local nature reserves in Barnsley.
-Our Parks Services manage five of these and carries out a planned programme of habitat management and enhancement for both the public's enjoyment and to attract wildlife.
+Our Parks Services manage five of these.
+They carry out a planned programme of habitat management and enhancement.
+This is for both the public's enjoyment and to attract wildlife.

-We'll continue to work with developers and through our masterplan frameworks make sure we get the right developments for the borough.
-The local environment will always be a priority; it's important to consider that vast quantities of brownfield land have now been returned to the green belt.
+We'll carry on working with developers and through our masterplan frameworks make sure we get the right developments for the borough.
+The local environment will always be a priority.
+It's vital to consider that vast quantities of brownfield land have now been returned to the green belt.
 Almost every former pit stack is now acres of public, open green space.